Enterovirus rhomboencephalitis is the most common neurological complication of enterovirus infection 1.

 EV71 brainstem encephalitis occasionally induces autonomic dysfunction, such as fluctuating blood pressure and pulmonary hemorrhage/edema leading to death.

 Brainstem is the most common site of involvement.
-High signal intensities on T2-weighted and fluid-attenuated inversion recovery images in the dorsal aspect of the pons, medulla, midbrain and dentate nuclei, the dorsal aspect of the pons (pontine tegmentum) is the most common site of brainstem involvement 1.
+High signal intensities may be seen on T2-weighted and fluid-attenuated inversion recovery images in the dorsal aspect of the pons, medulla, midbrain, and dentate nuclei 1.
+The dorsal aspect of the pons (pontine tegmentum) is the most common site of brainstem involvement 1.
 Ventral pontine lesions, substantia nigra and dentate nuclei affection can also be found, but there is usually no supratentorial involvement.

 Possible differential considerations include